-NetLogo will be available on the computers in Derby Hall 0140.
+NetLogo will be available on the computers in our lab.
 However, since it is free and open source, you can download and install NetLogo on your personal machines: https://ccl.northwestern.edu/netlogo/ However, note that you are on your own with installations on personal machines; we cannot provide technical support.